jeheecheon/threejs-journey/README.md

 [Click here to explore the project!](https://jeheecheon.github.io/threejs-journey/practice-01-3d-text)
 - Used helvetica font in typeface format to generate a simple 3d text.
 - Utilized built-in controlers (Orbit) to move around the space.
-- Created a hundred donut-like objects around the text to make it just loot better...
+- Created a hundred donut-like objects around the text to make it just look better...

 It's my first ever 3D project I made during the course